Lucyjpjones/lj-fscr/testing.md

 - [x] The 'read me' link for each blog directs the user to the post detail page, displaying the correct information
 - [x] The user is able to toggle references making text visible or hidden
 - [x] If user enters a comment and clicks submit their comment is added successfully
-- [x] The posted comment is displayed with the correct datetime and logged in username
+- [x] The posted comment is displayed with the correct DateTime and logged in username
 - [x] After submitting a comment the input field is cleared
 - [x] The trash icon is only visible on comments the logged in user has posted
 - [x] After clicking the trash icon the comment is removed from the page as expected